Laryngitis is when your voice box or vocal cords in the throat become irritated or swollen. It usually goes away by itself within 1 to 2 weeks.

 - look inside your throat using a small mirror

-- wipe a cotton bud around the back of your throat
+- wipe a cotton bud around the back of your throat for testing

 - arrange a blood test